aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 If form falls apart during the race, stop it and go back to ten reps from one knee.
 Do not let them race through bad slides.

+## Stopping on the Base

+**Time:** 5 minutes to teach, then it lives inside every baserunning game.
+This is what replaces the slide when the field is too hard.

+The risk is overrunning second or third and getting tagged off the bag.
+A runner who slides stays on the base automatically.
+A runner who does not has to control herself into it, and that is a skill.

+### Technique

+1. Run hard through about three-quarters of the distance.
+Do not decelerate early.
+2. Over the last two or three steps, shorten the stride and drop the hips.
+3. Stomp the near edge of the bag with the front foot.
+4. Keep the chest over the bag, not past it.
+Bend the knees to absorb it.
+5. Find the ball before doing anything else.

+### Cues

+- Run hard, then get short.
+- Stomp the front edge.
+- Chest over the bag.
+- Stay on it and find the ball.

+### The one that matters

+**Do not glide in.** The instinct when told not to slide is to slow down 15 feet early, which turns a safe steal into an out.
+The point is to run hard and then get short, not to run slower.

+### Note for first base

+None of this applies at first.
+Runners still run straight through the bag and turn toward foul ground.
+That has not changed.

 ## Slide Race

 **Time:** 5 minutes. **Setup:** Two teams, one mat per team, one runner at a time.
 A coach starts each runner.

+**Location:** run this on grass in the outfield, on the mats.
+Never on the infield dirt.

 **Play:** The runner jogs in, slides through the base on the mat, pops up, and tags the next player in line.